geotrev/bulba/README.md

 **Q:** "Why does `UpgradedElement` use lifecycle methods which seemingly duplicate the existing native callbacks?"

 **A:** The primary purpose, as mentioned above, is adding more fidelity to the element render/update lifecycle in general.
-Another reason is for naming consistency and familiarity.
-As a developer who uses React extensively, I love the API and thought it made sense to mimic (in no subtle terms) the patterns established by the library authors.
+Another reason is for naming consistency.
+I borrowed similar naming conventions from React as they are already established and focus around state, similar to what `UpgradedComponent` does.

 #### Using Custom Element Lifecycle Callbacks